 If you are someone who deals with web scraping on a regular basis, you will probably know that in this sphere there are at least two things that are nearly impossible to avoid: legal considerations and blocks.
 The second is closely tied together with the first and the debate on the legality and ethics of web scraping continues to this day.
-If you would like to dive into this topic, be sure to read our publication The Legal Framework of Data Scraping, which gives a great review of all the court cases related to web scraping.
+If you would like to dive into this topic, be sure to read our publication about is web scraping legal, which gives a great review of all the court cases related to web scraping.

 Yet, the goal of this article is to offer advice on how to configure your scraping software to act in ways that minimize the risk of blocks.
 So what is there to know?
 Let’s dive in.

 How are websites able to identify and block web scraping bots?

 When trying to prevent your proxies from getting blocked or blacklisted, it is useful to understand how websites are able to identify and block them in the first place.

 Essentially, websites and those gathering public data from them are playing a cat-and-mouse game that is constantly increasing in complexity and sophistication.
 As websites find new and better ways to prevent automated activity, those collecting data are consequently improving at hiding their footprints.

 The process of separating real users from bots and then blocking them is not as straightforward as it may seem at first.
 It may include things such as detecting activities deemed suspicious, flagging them, further tracking and only then, finally, blocking.